 A place for everything, and everything in its place.
 It’s the maximum I live and die by at home, and it’s not a bad one for your wedding registry ideas list.
 And having a letter holder is a key part of that.
 We’re currently using a toast rack that we got on our honeymoon (which I love).
-But this brass letter holder gives me vibes of my High WASP great-grandmother’s breakfast table, and I want it on mine.
+But this brass letter holder gives me vibes of my High WASP great-grandmother’s breakfast table with a modern twist, and I want it on mine.

 You know how I said I never have enough serving bowls?
 Well, I somehow also never have enough clocks.
 And those wedding registry idea lists never suggest clocks.
 (Why is that?)
 I work hard to get us to step away from our cell phones when we’re at home, and that means we need good old-fashioned wall clocks.
-This marble one is wildly expensive, but I want it for my bathroom (because, the morning rush).
+This marble one is shockingly reasonably priced, and I want it for my bathroom (because, the morning rush).
 But this affordable and simple one belongs in my kitchen.

 David likes to buy ugly cheap kitchen towels from wherever he happens to be shopping at the moment, and I’m not here for it.
 Life is too short, and we hang our kitchen towels out to dry where we can see them, after all.
 I like to have a variety of patterns, from really simple to more elaborate, so I can pick whatever I’m in the mood for.
-The only problem with these botanical towels is I might always be in the mood for them, and they will have to get washed.
+The only problem with this floral towel is I might always be in the mood for it, and it will have to get washed.
 Again, kitchen towels don’t seem to be commonly included on wedding registry idea lists, but they should be.

 I have learned that most effective way to eliminate bathroom mess is to have a place for the welter of toothbrushes and soap.
 I love the old-world feeling of this brass bathroom trio.
 They give your bathroom a sense of having been here forever, but you can still move them from house to house.
 The Victorians knew how to do some things right, and this is one of them.